 MAUTHAUSEN CAMP II (Lager II)

-This part of the Mauthausen concentration camp was constructed in 1941 and the wooden barracks were generally used as the workshops.
-In particular, the Barrack № 25 was used as a premise for disinfection of the camp clothes, performed by 10-12 inmates.
+This part of the Mauthausen concentration camp was constructed in 1941 and the wooden barracks were generally used as workshops.
+In particular, Barrack № 25 was used as a premise for disinfection of the camp clothes, performed by 10-12 inmates.
 Starting from 1944, the barracks from 21 to 24 were used as a quarantine inner camp, as the Quarantine next to the wall now operated mostly with women and separated groups of prisoners.
-Now newly arrived inmates had to spend a few weeks within the Camp II before getting into the main camp.
-This part of the Mauthausen camp was a place of birth of the resistance movement.
+Now newly arrived inmates had to spend a few weeks in Camp II before getting into the main camp.
+This part of the Mauthausen camp was a place of birth for the resistance movement.
 Its inhabitants used to help seek and starved prisoners by means of inner barter of the goods.

 MAUTHAUSEN CAMP III (Lager III)

-The process of transformation of the former Infirmary in a museum was initiated in the 1960s and included the replanning of the premises on both floors.
-Special markers on the floor still give a perspective of the wartime architecture.
+The process of transformation of the former Infirmary into a museum was initiated in the 1960s and included the replanning of the premises on both floors.
+Special markers on the floor still give a perspective of wartime architecture.
 In 1970 the process was finished and Infirmary has become a museum with exhibitions as it is today.

 GAS CHAMBER, EXECUTION ROOM AND CREMATORIA (Krematorien und Tötungseinrichtungen)